MikelMNJ/front-end-template/README.md

 ## Analytics

-Google Analytics is implemented and will automatically begin sending data to the Google Analytics service once a value has been provided for `VITE_ANALYTICS_ID=''` in `.env`.
-Please see [React Google Analytics](https://github.com/react-ga/react-ga) for more info.
+Google Analytics is implemented and will automatically begin sending data to the Google Analytics service once a value has been provided for `VITE_ANALYTICS_ID=''` in *.env* &mdash; please see [React Google Analytics](https://github.com/react-ga/react-ga) for more info.

 ## Monitoring

 Monitoring is handled with [Sentry](https://sentry.io) and is set up in *main.jsx*.
-It is disabled for development, but will automatically beging monitoring for errors when a value is provided for `VITE_SENTRY_DSN=''` in *.env*
+It is disabled for development, but will automatically begin monitoring for errors when a value is provided for `VITE_SENTRY_DSN=''` in *.env*

-If you don't want to use *Sentry*, remove the package along with the import and environment conditional and `startErrorMonitoring()` function and initialization call in *main.jsx*.
+If you don't want to use *Sentry*, remove the package along with the import and environment conditional and `startErrorMonitoring()` function + initialization call in *main.jsx*.